Making a Map with Raster Data

 A hillshade can also be used for aesthetic purposes, to make the map look better.
 The key to this is setting the hillshade to being mostly transparent.
 Additionally, it can be helpful to add contextual features to the map to ensure that the user can interpret it more easily.

-3. Set the Global opacity of the hillshade layer to 50%.
-If the effect doesn’t seem strong enough to you, you can update that value to one of your choosing.
+Global opacityof the hillshade layer to50%.
+If the effect doesn’t seem strong enough to you, you can update that value to one of your choosing. - Add lakes, rivers, and large cities to the map.

-5. Export the map as a PDF with a title, legend, north arrow, and scale bar.
+- Export the map as a PDF with a title, legend, north arrow, and scale bar.

-6. Save the project when you are done.
+- Save the project when you are done.